 The method and system make use of a wide swath width (i.e. wide extent) reference image to correct radiometric inconsistencies in narrow swath width surface images.
 The method fits a model that relates the digital numbers of pixels within a surface image to those of a reference image acquired at approximately the same time as the surface image.
 The reference image has similar spectral bands to the surface image.
 The model is fitted inside a small region (a sliding window) for each pixel location in the reference image so that the local, spatially varying inconsistencies of the surface images can be corrected.
 Once fitted, the model is inverted and applied to the surface image to more closely match those of the reference image.
 The method is applied to each band in a multi-spectral image.

 The method removes radiometric inconsistencies from surface images.
 If the reference image has been radiometrically corrected (i.e. represents surface reflectance values), the resulting aerial images will represent modelled surface reflectance values.
 This means that the surface images can be used for quantitative analysis (for example, image classification).
-Furthermore, existing very high resolution satellite imager (for example, WorldView-3) may also benefit from the described radiometrical correction.
+Furthermore, existing very high resolution satellite imager (for example, WorldView-3) may also benefit from the described radiometric correction.

 In one embodiment, the method estimates surface reflectance from aerial imagery by calibrating to a course-resolution, concurrent and collocated satellite image that has already been corrected for atmospheric and BRDF effects.
 The model parameters are estimated, for each satellite pixel location, using least squares inside a small sliding window.